 Upper level residents rotate through the Greenebaum Cancer Center, where 4 residents care for patients on the Leukemia and Solid Tumor Services.
 Overnight call is also every 4th day with upper level residents working for no more than 28 hours/shift.

 A variety of non-teaching services exist to care for our patients and help off-load the resident services.
-The Med-6 service is a non-teaching hospitalist service consisting of recent graduates from our program and PA's.
+Med-6 is a non-teaching hospitalist service consisting of recent graduates from our program and PA's.
 Having this service provides a valuable buffer to ensure compliance with the number of admissions to the teaching service.
 Through their hard work, we were able to admit significantly more patients to all the medicine services in the past year, off-load the teaching services and reducing our overall length of stay -- a huge achievement.
-The Intermediate Care Unit (IMC) opened in September 2009 and is run by hospitalists with an interest in more critically ill patients.
+The Intermediate Care Unit (IMC - Med 7) is run by hospitalists with an interest in more critically ill patients.
 This service helps to off-load both MICU and floor patients who have a change in their clinical status.
-In the fall of 2010, Med 8 opened as a non-teaching service in the Cancer Center.
+Med 5 and Med 8 are the non-teaching services for the renal transplant service and the Cancer Center, respectively.
 All these non-teaching services have helped the Department of Medicine achieve an increase in admissions, enhance patient flow in and out of the hospital, and relieve the pressure on the teaching services.
 They have been essential to the success of our residency program and reflect the strong financial support we enjoy from the institution and the GME leadership at UMMC.

 Our Emergency Department is comprehensive and state-of-the-art clinical service, staffed 24/7 by outstanding faculty from the Department of Emergency Department.
 Approximately half the patients on the medical services are admitted through the UMMC Emergency Department, where over 50,000 patients are evaluated and treated annually.
 First year residents rotating through the ED function as primary physicians, caring for patients with diverse medical conditions under the supervision of full-time faculty.
 They evaluate patients with less acute illnesses in the Fast Track area.
 Maryland Express Care, an integrated consultation and critical care transport system for patients from all points within the state and region, adds diversity to the educational experience.